 In deciding on a radon test kit, take into account the following aspects:

-User-friendly: Pick a product with easy-to-follow instructions and lab analysis charges as part of the purchase price.
+Endorsement: Ensure that the EPA or your state’s radon program has approved your test kit.
+State-friendly duct with easy-to-follow instructions and lab analysis charges as part of the purchase price.

 Methods for Testing Your Home for Radon